Troubleshooting connection to SharePoint Online

 Solutions

-Add a registry subkey on the client computer
+Add a registry subkey on the client's computer

-- Get current value to check if legacy authentication protocols are enabled:
+Get the current value to check if legacy authentication protocols are enabled:

 Get-SPOTenant | fl LegacyAuthProtocolsEnabled